DavidGilinsky/NightWatcher/README.md

 - `readingInterval`: Number of seconds between SQM readings
 - `controlPort`: TCP port on which to listen for remote commands
-- `sqmHeartbeatInterval`: Heartbeat interval in seconds
+- `sqmHeartbeatInterval`: Heartbeat interval in seconds (for health checks)
 - `sqmReadTimeout`: Timeout in seconds for SQM reading thread
 - `sqmWriteTimeout`: Timeout in seconds for SQM write operations
 - `enableReadOnStartup`: If true, perform a reading on startup
 - `enableSQMread`: (code only) Enable periodic SQM reading (not in config file)

-## Health Monitoring
+## Health Monitoring and Main Loop
-- The program checks the health of the SQM-LE device using unit information retrieval.
+- The program checks the health of the SQM-LE device using unit information retrieval at intervals of `site.sqmHeartbeatInterval`.
-- The reading thread is only started if `site.sqmHealthy` is true after this check.
+- The reading thread is launched at intervals of `site.readingInterval` if `site.sqmHealthy` and `site.enableSQMread` are true.
 - If a reading or parsing operation fails, `site.sqmHealthy` is set to false.
 - Health status is printed at the end of each run.